Letters of Recommendation

 What is the FERPA Statement and how do I sign it?

 HPAO includes a notation in your Committee Letter that indicates whether or not you have waived your FERPA (Family Education Rights and Privacy Act) right to view your letters.
 While professional schools prefer letters to be marked confidential, it is your decision as to whether or not you retain or waive your right to view the letters.
 Within your veCollect account, you will electronically sign a FERPA statement each time you create a new Letter Record.
+For veCollect instructions, see the Instructions for Students.

 When must my letters be received?